opendata-swiss/metadata.swiss/opendata.swiss/metadata/meta_harvester/README.md

 Issue:
-- same pipe can be launched twice --> check if this pipe is already running - do not relaunch if so
 - pipes are not available before launching a container --> can we mount them later?
+(See runs API)

 RUN IT ON CLUSTER!!!